eingruenesbeb/Yolo/README.md

 mechanics for a player's death on a server.\
 Upon death players usually get banned off of a server, if (and only if) the setting for hardcore was enabled in `server.properties` before world generation.
 That is not the case, if this setting was set to true retroactively.
 And here is, where this plugin comes into play, by implementing this behaviour regardless of when hardcore was enabled.
-If you also have [AdvancedBan](https://www.spigotmc.org/resources/advancedban.8695/) installed, this plugin will automatically use this for banning players.
 Additionally, you can exempt players from this rule and send a customized message to a Discord-server upon occurrence of a (non-exempt) player-death.
 The plugin can also force a resource-pack of your choice, with the default one replacing the normal health-bar with hardcore-hearts, on any non-exempt player. (*You can check out the resource-pack